 9. Vulli Sophie la Girafe

 All teethers are not created equal.
 A three-time Best of Baby Award winner, Sophie, the French-born teether toy made of 100 percent natural rubber and food grade paint, is a perennial hit with both parents and babies.
-Sure, she is a splurge, but parents like Amazon reviewer NJGirl swear she's totally worth it.
+Sure, she's a splurge, but parents like Amazon reviewer NJgirlie07720 swear she's totally worth it.
 "I didn't want to buy this for my daughter because of all the hype and the price.
 But everyone kept telling me how great it was, and they were right!
-My 4 month old is teething terribly and loves this."
+My 4-month-old is teething terribly and loves this."